 - Further, the module allows accessing to third-party highly sophisticated processing landslide softwares (Flow-R advanced, MIBSA) available at request through a system of quote.

-eo4alps-landslides focuses on selected use cases in the French, Swiss and Italian Alps
+The founding eo4alps-landslides focused on pilot areas in the French, Swiss and Italian Alps

-eo4alps-landslides is part of the regional initiative science funded by the European Space Agency, and is leaded by an international group of experts.
+The eo4landslide app was developed during the eo4alps-landslides project (2021-2023), part of the Alpine regional scientific initiative funded by the European Space Agency and led by an international group of experts.

 ESA regional initiatives